Note: Depending on your workspace type, this article may refer to Aha! record types differently than your team does.

 High level "ballpark" estimates

 To communicate delays early or manage release tradeoffs, it's important to know whether all of the features will fit into a release.
 High-level estimates assure teams that a planned release is attainable.
 Estimates don't have to be perfect, just within your "ballpark."
 To get this high-level estimate, we suggest working directly with a development lead or manager.
-Use capacity planning to ensure that the best features are included and your release date stays on track.
+Use capacity planning for individuals to ensure that the best features are included and your release date stays on track.

 Release dates are not "officially" set until your development team refines feature estimates to ensure that any adjustments can be made.
 This step typically happens within engineering and the tool that engineering uses for their work (e.g. Jira).
 Since agile teams focus on one sprint at a time, this makes high-level estimation even more crucial when a release must be communicated to the rest of the non-technical organization.
 For this reason, you can also use external release dates in Aha! to roll them up to a week, month, quarter, half year, or year.